 By contrast, illiquid investments like real estate can take months or longer to convert to cash and require additional transaction costs in the process.

-Life insurance, though, allows for quick, cheap access to cash, and, if you do it through a policy loan, you can even keep the underlying coverage in place.
+Life insurance, though, allows for quick, cheap access to cash, and, if you do it through a life insurance policy loan, you can even keep the underlying coverage in place.

 The relative liquidity allows cash value to act as the functional equivalent of a savings account, while usually earning substantially better returns.